xianyukang/notes/golang/go 1 基础类型.md

 ### make 函数

 `make` allows us to specify the type, length, and, optionally, the capacity.
+The built-in function `make(T,args)` serves a purpose different from `new(T)`.
+It creates slices, maps, and channels only.

 ```go
 x := make([]int, 5)    // len:5, cap:5